AlanBarber/ResultR/README.md

 ## ❓ FAQ

+### Why ResultR?

+ResultR prioritizes simplicity and explicitness over flexibility, giving you a focused request/handler pattern without the complexity of pipelines, behaviors, or middleware chains that you may never need.
+Every operation returns a unified Result or Result<T> type, making error handling consistent and predictable across your entire codebase.
+The optional inline hooks (ValidateAsync, BeforeHandleAsync, AfterHandleAsync) let you add cross-cutting concerns directly in your handlers without separate classes or DI registrations, keeping related logic together and reducing ceremony.

 ### Why "Dispatcher" instead of "Mediator"?

 The classic GoF Mediator pattern describes an object that coordinates bidirectional communication between multiple colleague objects - think of a chat room where participants talk *through* the mediator to each other.